 Mexican Street Corn

-Also known as “elote,” Mexican street corn is grilled, covered in fresh, creamy toppings, and served on a stick.
-You can skip the stick, but don’t skip this zesty, lime-forward seasoning that adds easy, authentic flavor and bold color.
+Also known as “elote,” Mexican street corn is grilled, covered in creamy toppings, garnished with fresh cilantro and lime juice, and served on a stick.
+You can skip the stick, but don’t skip this zesty seasoning that adds easy, authentic flavor and bold color.

 Cheesy Elote Nachos